-The Enterprise Research Centre (ERC) was established in 2013 with the aim of providing high quality, independent research and analysis to inform government policy on small and medium enterprises (SMEs).
+The Enterprise Research Centre (ERC), University of Warwick, was established in 2013 with the aim of providing high quality, independent research and analysis to inform government policy on small and medium enterprises (SMEs).

 The Centre has now established itself as the leading centre of excellence in the UK for research into the growth, innovation and productivity of small and medium-sized enterprises (SMEs).
 The ERC has become the ‘go-to’ reference point for anyone looking for robust, trusted data and insights on SME performance.